smcclab/smc-course/01-policies.md

 - Ask on the Teams channel, and any of the course staff or students will be able to help you.
 - Use public posts, not direct messages.
 If you need to get a particular person's attention, `@` them in the main chat.
-- If you need help with a software problem, any assessment item, or just want to vent, see above, we're here for it :-)
+- If you need help with a software problem, any assessment item, or just want to vent about writing loops in Pd, post on Teams
 - Extensions are handled through a special website, see below.
 - If you need to get in touch with the course convenor directly to discuss a private matter (and it really is private): firstname.lastname@anu.edu.au
 - Disrespectful, harassing, or discriminatory posting or messaging this course is **not acceptable** and will not be tolerated (see the code of conduct).